cristhianE2018/cristhianE2018/README.md

 ### Hi there 👋

+My name is Cristhian Enrique Olivares Lara, I'm currently studying a master's degree in Applied Computing at LANIA.
 <!--
 **cristhianE2018/cristhianE2018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.